newswim/hapi_egghead/readme.md

 #### Logging with Good and Good-Console

 Hapi doesn't ship with logging support out of the box (other than basic console.log).
-Ho
+However a bunch of plug-ins are supported:

 - [Good](https://github.com/hapijs/good) (process monitor, listens for events from Hapi)
 - [Good-Console](https://github.com/hapijs/good-console) (broadcasts events from Good)